-As a leader in disability advocacy for nearly 40 years, the mission of TASH is to promote the full inclusion and participation of children and adults with significant disabilities in every aspect of their community, and to eliminate the social injustices that diminish human rights.
+As a leader in disability advocacy for over 40 years, the mission of TASH is to promote the full inclusion and participation of children and adults with significant disabilities in every aspect of their community, and to eliminate the social injustices that diminish human rights.
 TASH works to advance inclusive communities through advocacy, research, professional development, policy, and information and resources for parents, families and self-advocates.
 These things are accomplished through collaboration among self-advocates, families, professionals, policy-makers, advocates and many others who seek to promote equity, opportunity and inclusion.
 TASH offers internships at its national headquarters in Washington, DC.
 The internship program is designed to provide undergraduate, graduate and post graduate students with an opportunity to gain experience, to learn about TASH, and to contribute to inclusive practices in every aspect of life for people with significant disabilities.

 As an intern, you’ll have the opportunity to gain experience in one or several the the following areas depending on your interests and capabilities: